cheng128/TopSense/README.md

 ### 2-1 Preprocess Cambridge data with mapped category
 #### Command
 Run this command in data_preprocess directory.
+The final model used the data that set the -t argument to 0.6
 ```
 python process_mapped_data.py -t 0
 ```